-Earlier this year, at the age of 23, a young American Jordan Spieth became the youngest golfer to win The Open Championship since Seve Ballesteros in 1979, further to the dramatic highs and lows of the tournament at The Royal Berkdale course.
+Earlier in 2017, at the age of 23, a young American Jordan Spieth became the youngest golfer to win The Open Championship since Seve Ballesteros in 1979, further to the dramatic highs and lows of the tournament at The Royal Berkdale course.
 Even if you are not a golf fan or player, there is no denying the close relationship and complete trust between a player and their caddie, in this case former teacher Michael Greller.

 The role of Financial Planner has striking similarities to that of a caddie.
 A caddie provides the player with insightful advice and support, making them aware of the challenges and obstacles of the golf course being played, along with the best strategy in playing it.
 In the same light, a financial planner will use their experience to analyse, guide and provide advice to their client through their ‘rounds’ of life, however challenging their particular course may be.

 The ongoing process of financial planning will help you make decisions about money that can help you achieve your goals in life.
 The skills of an experienced planner will extend beyond that of pure numbers.